Is Litecoin Safe?

 1.

 Litecoin's block rewards halve every four years (next halving July 2027, reducing to 3.125 LTC per block).
-With low transaction fees, miner revenue depends heavily on LTC price appreciation to sustain the hashrate.
-However, hashrate has tripled since early 2024, indicating strong miner commitment at current economics.
+With low transaction fees (~$14K/30d protocol revenue), miner revenue depends heavily on LTC price to sustain network security.
+Hashrate has declined from its 2025 peak of 2.7 PH/s to ~2.3 PH/s.

 2.